 Our specialist team can provide expert advice in relation to a variety of issues and can assist where disputes have arisen.

 We can provide advice about the creation of relationships, for example entering into a Civil Partnership or same-sex marriage, Pre and Post Registration Agreements, and Cohabitation Agreements.

 Civil Partnership – Pre/Post Registration Agreements

 The Civil Partnership Act came into effect in December 2005 and Brighton was one of first places in the UK to host a registration ceremony.

 Understanding civil partnership law

 Once you have registered your Civil Partnership, you become a family.
 There are strict guidelines as to who can and cannot enter into a partnership, and these are broadly in line with the rules governing marriage, with the obvious gender exception.

-The differences between civil partnership and marriage are few.
+The differences between Civil Partnership and marriage are few.
+Many people prefer a Civil Partnership because it does not have the religious connotations of a marriage.
 Like a marriage, a Civil Partnership can only be ended by a court order, in the same way as a divorce.
 This is known as dissolution.
 The Civil Partnership Act also recognises foreign same sex marriages, but only as Civil Partnerships.